pranigopu/computerVision/videoProcessing/workingNotes.md

 # Packages useful for video processing
 ## `ffmpeg-python` (imported as `ffmpeg`)
-FFmpeg (Fast Forward Moving Picture Experts Group) is a free and open source software project containing a suite of libraries and programs for handling multimedia files and streams, including video and audio. `ffmpeg-python` in Python is a [Python binding](https://github.com/pranigopu/computerVision/definitions#language-binding) for FFmpeg.
+FFmpeg (Fast Forward Moving Picture Experts Group) is a free and open source software project containing a suite of libraries and programs for handling (i.e. recording, converting and streaming) multimedia files, i.e. video and audio files. `ffmpeg-python` in Python is a [Python binding](https://github.com/pranigopu/computerVision/definitions#language-binding) for FFmpeg.
 Note that `python-ffmpeg` (also imported as `ffmpeg`) is another Python binding for FFmpeg.
 Both bindings provide [synchronous and asynchronous APIs](https://github.com/pranigopu/computerVision/definitions#api).
 To install `ffmpeg-python`, enter `pip install ffmpeg-python` in the terminal/command prompt.

 **NOTE**: _Installing both_ `ffmpeg-python` _and_ `python-ffmpeg` _is ill-advised since both are identified during imports as_ `ffmpeg` _(which means you would be using only the first Python binding installed).
 If you have one installed but want to switch to another, uninstall the one you currently have first._